apnadkarni/blt/doc/tabset.rst

     is centered in the folder ; if *anchorName* is "w" then the window will be aligned with the leftmost edge of the folder.
 The default is "center".

+  **-bindtags** *tagList*
+    Specifies the binding tags for *tabName*.  *TagList* is a list of binding tag names.
+The tags and their order will determine how events are handled for tabs.
+Each tag in the list matching the current event sequence will have its TCL command executed.
+The default is "all".

   **-command** *cmdString*
     Specifies a TCL script to be associated with *tabName*.
 This command